 Must I know what my thesis project will be when applying?

 No. Students are required to complete a thesis project and paper in their final semester, but the specific choice of emphasis within the umbrella theme is not expected upon application.
 Given the complexity of the problem and the rich intellectual environment of collaborators, faculty, and peers, it is hoped that students will gain new understandings and perspectives.
 It is certainly possible for students to enter with very strong passions in specific arenas—and the admissions committee wants to know these—but in the spirit of a collaborative, team-based approach, there should be an intellectual openness to new possibilities.

 English is not my native language; how important is language proficiency?

 It is important to be able to speak and write well in English, as the program is team-based, integrative, and user-centric.
 Students must effectively communicate with each other, subject-matter specialists, and the individuals that will ultimately inform the design problems and solutions.
 Coursework demands that students discuss theoretical and technical readings, as well as offer critique of fellow students’ work.
 In our experience, passing the language exams with minimum scores is barely sufficient to fully engage with the required reading, writing, and discussions.
 The most competitive international candidates exceed the minimum scores.
 In addition to written essays for seminar classes, all graduate students are also expected to write a substantive thesis paper in English.

-No, but if you have taken the GRE and would like to submit your scores, please feel free to do so.
+However, if you have taken the GRE and would like to submit your scores, please feel free to do so.
 While verbal, mathematical, and analytical skills are generally important for designers, high exam scores do not necessarily predict design student success.
 A high quality portfolio and cogent Statement are the most important application components.